 And finally, to add space and air to your piano, you should use some kind of reverb plugin.
 If you have used a real piano, reverb might not be necessary.
 But with virtual pianos and MIDI keyboards, I always use reverb.

-1. One with dry piano sound with EQ and compression applied on it.
+1. One with dry piano sound with EQ and compression applied to it.

 2. Second, that same piano sound with a reverb plugin.